tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/2-using-loaders.md

 The power of webpack comes from its ability to load anything as a module.
 This is done through loaders.

-If you try to `require()` a CSS file by default webpack will make no assumptions and consider it a javascript module.
-The CSS file needs to be first translated into a javascript module and then can be loaded.
+If you try to `require()` a CSS file by default webpack will make no assumptions and consider it a JavaScript module.
+The CSS file needs to be first translated into a JavaScript module and then can be loaded.

-Using npm, install the css loader with: `npm install css-loader --save-dev`
+Using npm, install the CSS loader with: `npm install css-loader --save-dev`

 Then as you require the file, prefix the loader to perform the transformation separated by a `'!'` character: